MarioVieira6/templates/README.md

 > It's a specific library to work with e-mail.
 The framework used is Velocity with Spring Core with a basic
 > configuration.
 You can download or copy this project and than you can to change the configuration as you want.
 > The basic configuration is using the Gmail host and the information about e-mail and password aren't specified,
-> that's why, you need to change of them adding yout main e-mail and password.
+> that's why, you need to change them adding your main e-mail and password.

 ## template-html